 The College has created Emergency Response Guidelines as a quick reference guide in the event of a true emergency.
-These guides are located in every classroom and office on the college so they are available as a guide in case of emergency.
-The information contained in this guide is also contained in the LiveSafe app, specific to the Annapolis campus of St. John's College.
+These guides are located in every classroom and office on the college, so they are available as a guide in case of emergency.